Listener

 ---|---|

-Host-Header | Compares URI host name with the input field and routes based on the comparison method |
+Host-Header | Compares the URI host name with the input and routing method |

-Path | Compares the path portion of the URI with the input field and routes based on the comparison method |
+Path | Compares the path portion of the URI with the input and routing method |

-HTTP-Header | Finds the header defined by the key in the URI headers and compares it with the input field and routes based on the comparison method |
+HTTP-Header | Searches for a header in the URI header based on the key, and compares it with the input |

-Cookie | Finds the cookie defined by the key in the URI headers and compares it with the input field and routes based on the comparison method |
+Cookie | Searches for a cookie in the URI header and compares it with the input |

-File type | Compares the file type at the end of the URI with the input field and routes based on the comparison method |
+File Type | Compares the file type at the end of the URI with the input |

 ALB rule condition comparison methods